developedbyrk/portfolio/README.md

 # Python Developer Portfolio – Rajesh Kumar

 Welcome to my Python Developer Portfolio!
-This site showcases my journey from a seasoned UI developer to a passionate Python programmer, featuring projects, skills, and contact information.
+This site showcases my journey from a Senior UI developer to a passionate Python programmer, featuring projects, skills, and contact information.

 ## 👨‍💻 About Me